How To Make DIY Egg Carton Flowers

 Egg cartons are the perfect material to repurpose into a new craft.
-This egg carton flower craft tutorial is perfect for an older child or adult who is just looking to get creative this afternoon.
+This egg carton flower craft tutorial is fun for an older child or adult who is just looking to get creative.

 Disclosure: We only recommend products we would use ourselves and all opinions expressed are our own.
 This post may contain affiliate links when clicked, we may earn a small commission at no additional cost to you.
 Read our full privacy policy.